raballew/kne-on-ocp/README.md

 > Do not interrupt the `kne` command.
 It can take minutes until it returns.
 Just
 > be patient and wait.

-Verify that the virtual instances are working:
+Wait a few minuted and then verify that the virtual instances are working
+properly:

 ```bash
 oc exec -it -n $namespace r1 -- Cli -c "show bgp statistics"